 In fact, for several months after the mining reward was reduced, BTC was locked in a boring trading range between $500 and $800.
 The trading range continued for five months, July through December 2016.

-Many traders in the crypto community began to doubt their bitcoin trading strategies and whether the 2016 halving would generate a substantial rally similar to the 2012 halving.
+Many traders in the crypto community began to doubt whether the 2016 halving would generate a substantial rally similar to the 2012 halving.
 Finally, on 21 December 2016, BTC generated a bullish breakout, when the price penetrated $800.
 The halving rally was underway!